An adversary bound for quantum signal processing: Quantum signal processing

-i.e., the two coefficients at the two endpoints must be orthogonal.
+i.e., the {two (vector) coefficients} of $\tau(z)$ at the two endpoints must be orthogonal.
 We can thus choose a unitary $A_n$ such that

+and, {since phases we put on $\ket{0}, \ket{1}$ don't matter, we can choose $A_n$ to have determinant $1$ so that $A_n \in SU(2)$}.
 This implies that with $A_n^\dag \tau(z) := P'(z) \ket{0} + Q'(z) \ket{1}$ we have that $P'$ has only degrees in $\{ 1, \ldots, n \}$, while $Q'$ has only degrees in $\{ 0, \ldots, n-1 \}$.
 Therefore applying $\Tilde{w}^\dag$ will realign the coefficients in the same range $\{ 0, \ldots, n-1 \}$.
 Thus we stripped a layer, obtaining a polynomial vector $\tau'(z) := \Tilde{w}^\dag A_n^\dag \tau(z)$ of degree $n-1$, concluding the proof with an application of the induction hypothesis. \end{proof} The one presented is a specific variant of QSP, called \emph{generalized QSP} (or GQSP)~\cite{motlaghGeneralizedQuantumSignal2024}.
 Sometimes, we call this \emph{analytic QSP} by the shape of the signal operator, which results in $P(z), Q(z)$ being analytic (i.e., not Laurent) polynomials.
 This variant of QSP is perfectly equivalent to other variants of QSP found in the literature~\cite{martynGrandUnificationQuantum2021,haahProductDecompositionPeriodic2019} (see~\cite{laneveGeneralizedQuantumSignal2025} for a more comprehensive treatment of these equivalences), which in turn can be lifted to the celebrated \emph{quantum singular value transformation} (or QSVT)~\cite{gilyenQuantumSingularValue2019}.
 Also GQSP can be directly lifted to an improved version of the QSVT, called \emph{generalized QSVT}~\cite{sunderhaufGeneralizedQuantumSingular2023}, which lead to more expressiveness for the polynomial transformations of the singular values of the block-encoded matrices.